fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ---

-### Git
+## Git

 ---

-Git is a program for saving the history of changes you make to your files
+Git saves the history of changes you make to a project

 ---